Euphrates College

-Euphrates College (Turkish: Fırat Koleji, Armenian: Եփրատ Գոլէճ) was a coeducational high school in the Harput region (Harput is today part of the city of Elazığ in eastern Turkey), founded and directed by American missionaries and attended mostly by the Armenian community in the region.
+Euphrates College (Turkish: Fırat Koleji, Armenian: Եփրատ Գոլէճ) was a coeducational high school in the region of Harput (the town of Harput is now part of the city of Elazığ, in eastern Turkey), founded and directed by American missionaries and attended mostly by the Armenian community in the region.

 History

 In 1852 the American Board of Commissioners for Foreign Missions established a theological seminary in Harput to educate clergymen for the Armenian Evangelical Church, and expanded it 1859 to "American Harput Missionary College".
 To meet the growing demand for general education in English language, the school's program was extended in 1878, and it was renamed "Armenia College".
 However, after 10 years, the Ottoman authorities urged to change the school's name, which became finally "Euphrates College".
 For the building of the college, $140,000 funds were raised from the US Government and $40,000 from the local people in 1875.
 The facilities at the college consisted of a hospital and an orphanage in addition to a theological seminary and high schools for boys and girls.
 In 1891, the school shortly released a handwritten newspaper called Asbarez, which was soon forbidden by the Ottoman authorities.

 In 1895, Kurds looted and burned the Armenian villages on the Harput plain, and in the same month the town was attacked and eight of the twelve buildings on the campus were burned down.